namecoin/namecoin-legacy/doc/build-unix.md

- libboost    Boost             C++ Library miniupnpc   UPnP Support      Optional firewall-jumping support qt          GUI               GUI toolkit protobuf    Payments in GUI   Data interchange format used for payment protocol libqrencode QR codes in GUI   Optional for generating QR codes
+ libboost    Boost             C++ Library miniupnpc   UPnP Support      Optional firewall-jumping support qt          GUI               GUI toolkit libqrencode QR codes in GUI   Optional for generating QR codes

-[miniupnpc](http://miniupnp.free.fr/) may be used for UPnP port mapping.
-It can be downloaded from [here]( http://miniupnp.tuxfamily.org/files/).
-UPnP support is compiled in and turned off by default.
-See the configure options for upnp behavior desired:

-	--with-miniupnpc         No UPnP support miniupnp not required --disable-upnp-default   (the default) UPnP support turned off by default at runtime --enable-upnp-default    UPnP support turned on by default at runtime

-IPv6 support may be disabled by setting:

-	--disable-ipv6           Disable IPv6 support

-Licenses of statically linked libraries:
- Berkeley DB   New BSD license with additional requirement that linked
-               software must be free open source
- Boost         MIT-like license
- miniupnpc     New (3-clause) BSD license

-This release has been tested with the following versions:
--  Ubuntu	 14.04.3 TLS
--  GCC           4.6.3
--  OpenSSL       1.0.0, 1.0.1e
--  Berkeley DB   4.8.30
--  Boost         1.48.0
--  qt            4.8.1
--  libqrencode   3.1.1

 Dependency Build Instructions: Ubuntu & Debian
 ----------------------------------------------